 Man, oh man.
 I just love homemade granola!
-I’m not sure who invented it, but God bless you brother!
+I’m not sure who a sudden idea for an invention, but God bless you brother!
 I love the crunchiness of it.
 I like how it has just e.
 Let me show you how to make your own granola and you’ll never look back!

 Knives can make or break your experience in the kitchen.
 If you have a great knife, you won’t dread the chore of chopping vegetables or meat.
 A great knife will slice through your vegetables as though they were butter.
 It took me a while to figure out that I needed to quit using cheap, dull knives.
 When I changed this part of my cooking, my world came alive!
 Please, in the name of all that is good and holy, DO NOT use a dull knife.
 It will make you want to cuss and lose your religion.
 However, when you have a good, sharp knife you will sing songs of praise.
 “When I die, hallelujah I’ll take my knife!
 I’ll fly away.”

 Here are my favorite knives.
 I use each of them regularly, and I consider them essential in my kitchen.
 However, I know of some cooks who only have one knife and use it for everything.
 I like variety.
 It’s the spice of life, along with cumin.
+You’ll need to keep several factors in mind when narrowing down on a specific knife, visit wetheknives.com to learn more about these factors.
 [Read more…]

 Ahhhhh, fall.
 It brings an abundance of fresh produce.
 I love green beans!
 I could be happy with an entire pot of green beans all to myself.
 Sometimes I’m not very good at sharing.
 Taste of Home put out a recipe for how to roast green beans in the oven, so I decided to try it.
 I’m always looking for a different way to prepare things, especially when we have an abundance.
 These were so good that Barry and I ate the entire batch….which was supposed to be enough for 6 people.
 Oops.
 We were popping them like M&Ms. I think it was a contest to see who could eat more.
 [Read more…]